Safecast/Realtime-Website/site/wp-content/plugins/gotmls/readme.txt

 Fixed a few bug in the Whitelist definition feature.

 = 3.07.06 =
-Added SSL support for definition updates and upgraded the Whitelist feature.
+Added SSL support for definition updates and upgraded the Whitelist feature (Plus many other improvement from v1.3: see Changelog for details).

-= 1.3.05.31 =
-Downgraded the WP-Login threat and changed it to an opt-in fix.

-= 1.3.05.14 =
-Fixed a bug in the Add to Whitelist feature so the you do not need to update the definitions after whitelisting a file.

-= 1.3.05.13 =
-Added ability to whitelist files.

-= 1.3.04.19 =
-Fixed a major bug in yesterdays release broke the login page on some sites.

-= 1.3.04.17 =
-Added a patch for the wp-login.php brute force attack and fixed a few other small bugs.

 = 1.3.02.15 =
-Improved security on the Quarantine directory to fix the 500 error on some servers (Plus many other improvement from v1.2: see Changelog for details)
+Improved security on the Quarantine directory to fix the 500 error on some servers (Plus many other improvement from v1.2: see Changelog for details).

 = 1.2.03.23 =
 First versions available for WordPress (code removed, no longer compatible).